1947 The Arrival of Jackie Robinson

 After enduring a lifetime of stubborn alienation from organized baseball, African-Americans finally get a chance when Jackie Robinson signs with the Brooklyn Dodgers—but it proves to be anything but a red-carpet welcome.

-When Brooklyn Dodger president Branch Rickey first told Jackie Robinson that he would have to wear an “armor of humility” to survive his initial test of major league experience, Robinson knew he would need it to ward off the racial intolerance and abuse that was certain to come from fans and players.
-But he never expected to see it coming from a policeman in DeLand, Florida, who stormed the field to stop a spring training game involving a Dodger team with Robinson in the lineup.
+When Brooklyn Dodgers president Branch Rickey first told Jackie Robinson that he would have to wear an “armor of humility” to survive his initial test of major league experience, Robinson knew he would need it to ward off the racial intolerance and abuse that was certain to come from fans and players.
+But he never expected to see it coming from a policeman in DeLand, Florida, who stormed the field to stop a spring training game involving a Dodgers team with Robinson in the lineup.

 It was a long and tormenting road for Jack Roosevelt Robinson from the time Rickey signed him in October of 1945 through his first season as a Dodger two years later.
 But that journey would be of major historical importance, transcending the simple borders of the baseball world.
-Robinson’s breaking of the baseball color barrier would become an early, defining moment in the struggle of African-Americans to find equality and acceptance within their own country.
+Robinson’s breaking of the game’s color barrier would become an early, defining moment in the struggle of African-Americans to find equality and acceptance within their own country.

 No blacks had been able to perform in a major league uniform since Moses Fleetwood Walker was chased off the field in 1884 as protests to segregate grew louder from white players and executives.
 The no-blacks policy, written or unwritten, would remain the status quo for six decades.

 While many white major leaguers paid high compliments to the talent level of the Negro Leagues, most others were polluted with racial hatred during the early portion of the 20th Century.
-Ty Cobb, an open racist, disparaged blacks as “darkies” and insisted that their place in baseball was reserved as “clubhouse help.”
+Ty Cobb, often described as open racist, disparaged blacks as “darkies” and insisted that their place in baseball was reserved as “clubhouse help.”
 Other superstars such as Rogers Hornsby and Tris Speaker were reportedly members of the Ku Klux Klan during the 1920s.

 As baseball entered the 1940s, the pressure to integrate was turned up.
 Black activists confronted major league executives to remove the racial barrier—and some of them were listening.
 The Pittsburgh Pirates gave strong consideration to signing Josh Gibson, the Negro Leagues’ answer to Babe Ruth, while Bill Veeck claimed he wanted to buy the Philadelphia Phillies and fill the roster with African-Americans.